-All applicants accepted for membership will be required to take part in the Articling Agrologist Program and be employed in the practice of agrology for a minimum of two years prior to achieving their P.Ag status.
+All applicants accepted for membership will be required to take part in the Articling Agrologist Program and be employed in the practice of agrology for an equivalent of two years prior to achieving their P.Ag status.
 During this period they will be required to take part in a number of events and activities plus complete milestones prior to achieving their P.Ag status.

 Applicants with extensive continuous work experience (6 years +) in Agrology after university graduation including 2 years within Canada may request a reduction (by a covering letter with reasons to back your request) of the Articling term from two years to one.
 ALSO include letter(s) of employment for verification.
 This request can only be done at time of application.
 Ultimately it is at the discretion of the credentials committee to grant this request.
 All activities required must still be completed.
 A complete review of the A.Ag program is included under the Articling Agrologist Process on this site.

 Have a question?
 Go to the Applicant Questions menu.